Claudia Ordaz

-Claudia Ordaz (born January 13, 1986) is an American politician.
+Claudia Ordaz (formerly Ordaz Perez; born January 13, 1986) is an American politician.
 As a member of the Democratic Party, she currently serves in the Texas House of Representatives for the 79th District of El Paso’s northeast and eastside, which includes the El Paso International Airport and Fort Bliss.

 Early life, education, and career

 Ordaz is a graduate of local public schools.
 She graduated from Montwood High School.
 She then went on an attended the University of Texas at El Paso, where she received a BA in Political Science in 2008.
 Since then she served as the El Paso council member for District 6 of the city and was Mayor pro tempore at one point.
 She left the city council upon her election to the state legislature.
 She also was a press secretary for the United States House of Representatives in the 112th United States Congress and communications director for the Texas Senate.
 She also attended the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.

-Claudia's former husband Vincent Perez was an El Paso County commissioner from 2012 to 2020.
+Ordaz married then-El Paso County commissioner Vincent Perez in 2016, then filed for divorce from him in 2022.